benashby/benashby.github.io/_posts/2024-12-09-rust-lifecycle-borrowing.md

 The compiler ensures that `r` cannot outlive `x`.
 By enforcing these lifetime rules, Rust prevents dangling references.
 In practice, you’ll mostly rely on inference, but you may encounter advanced situations where explicit lifetimes are required.
 It is possible to define explicit lifetimes, but it won't be covered in this post.

-## Putting It All Together: Shared and Exclusive Borrows in Practice
+## Shared and Exclusive Borrows in Practice

 Let’s look at a more complex example that mixes multiple references safely: